Asked By: Nathaniel Hayes Date: created: Oct 22 2023

 As a monk and scholar, Luther passed the early years of his life in a state of relative obscurity.
 But in 1517, Luther produced a statement criticizing the corrupt practice of selling ″indulgences″ to pardon sin, which was being carried out by the Catholic Church.

-You might be interested: Why Does The Orthodox Church Celebrate Christmas On January 7?
+You might be interested: When Did The Catholic Church Start?

 What were the 3 main ideas of Martin Luther